Sexual Crimes in Phoenix Definition Page

 - The victim is intentionally deceived as to the nature of the act.

 - The victim is intentionally deceived to erroneously believe that the person is the victim's spouse.

 - The following factors may be considered in determining whether a relationship is currently or was previously a sexual or romantic relationship pursuant to subsection A, paragraph 2, subdivision (e) of this section:

 - The frequency of the interaction between the two persons.

 - If the relationship has terminated, the length of time since the termination.

 - A person commits sexual conduct with a minor by intentionally or knowingly engaging in sexual intercourse or oral sexual contact with any person who is under eighteen years of age.

 - Sexual conduct with a minor who is under fifteen years of age is a class 2 felony and is punishable pursuant to section 13-705.
 Sexual conduct with a minor who is at least fifteen years of age is a class 6 felony.
 Sexual conduct with a minor who is at least fifteen years of age is a class 2 felony if the person is or was in a position of trust and the convicted person is not eligible for suspension of sentence, probation, pardon or release from confinement on any basis except as specifically authorized by section 31-233, subsection A or B until the sentence imposed has been served or commuted.

-It is essential to consult a defense attorney with extensive knowledge of sexual crimes in Arizona, and proven experience defending sexual crime cases of all severities.
+It is essential to consult a defense attorney with extensive knowledge of sexual crimes in Phoenix, and proven experience defending sexual crime cases of all severities.
 We will not stop fighting for your rights, by making sure that every possible legal option and defense strategy is available to you.
-If you are facing any kind of sexual crime charge in Arizona, no matter how severe, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are facing any kind of sexual crime charge in Phoenix, no matter how severe, contact us today for a private, no obligation consultation at 602-551-8092.